morays-community/morays-doc/docs/source/nemo.api_4.rst

 Exchanging fields
 ~~~~~~~~~~~~~~~~~

-Configuration of OASIS following Eophis definitions in NEMO4 is automatically handled by the ``pycpl.F90`` module.
+Configuration of OASIS3-MCT following Eophis definitions in NEMO4 is automatically handled by the ``pycpl.F90`` module.
 The latter simply provides two functions to send and receive fields in accordance with the Eophis framework:

 .. code-block:: fortran